DhruvMenon2003/Stochastic-Modelling-of-Translation-Mechanism-in-Eukaryotic-Cells/README.md

 The genetic code's degeneracy allows multiple codons to encode the same amino acid.
 However, synonymous codons are not utilized uniformly; this phenomenon is known as codon usage bias.
 Rare codons can slow translation, affecting co-translational protein folding and potentially leading to misfolded proteins.

 # Notably, proteins with higher intrinsic disorder tendencies are more susceptible to the effects of codon usage bias.
-The IUPred2A tool can predict such intrinsically disordered regions from amino acid sequences.
+The IUPred2A tool can predict such intrinsically disordered regions from amino acid sequences[2]
 # Objectives

 Simulate Translation: Model the translation process, incorporating codon usage probabilities to generate mRNA sequences.